appliedgrg/flm/README.md

 ## Limitations
  - This tool does not work automatically on completely (80% to 100%) regenerated seismic lines.
 > If a human interpreter is not able to see the footprint on the CHM it is likely that the SLM tool will also not be able to properly map it without fine-tuning.
-Regenerated seismic line segments can either be removed from the inputs or digitized on a smaller scale (adding more vertices, explained below on step 3).
+Regenerated seismic line segments can either be removed from the inputs or digitized on a smaller scale (adding more vertices, see step 3 in "Workflow").
  - The SLM tool was designed to work on seismic lines, which are usually narrow corridors (up to 15 meters wide).
 > SLM can also be used to map the footprint of wide linear features such as roads, pipelines and power-lines (up to 80 meters wide) but this requires fine-tuning the input parameters (usually with a larger corridor threshold, and sometimes including additional input lines to capture separate portions of the same feature).
  - The input lines and their vertices must be contained within the input raster and not overlap with null (no data) cells.
 > On the other hand, null cells are useful to represent unmapped regions and should be used (as opposed to extreme numeric values such as -9999 or +9999) especially in case there are "data holes" in the input raster.
  - Application areas with varying levels of tree density may require additional care.
 > Landscape feature polygons (optional input listed above) may be used to split seismic lines via the included "Split by Polygon" tool, enabling improved results on terrain with varying tree density.
-The included "Zonal Threshold" tool can help with  fine tuning individual line corridor thresholds (see step 5 below) to prevent the footprint polygons from invading the surrounding forest in sparsely vegetated areas.
+The included "Zonal Threshold" tool can help with  fine tuning individual line corridor thresholds (see step 5 in "Workflow" below) to prevent the footprint polygons from invading the surrounding forest in sparsely vegetated areas.
  - Water bodies (e.g.: rivers, ponds, lakes), cut-blocks and wide linear disturbances (e.g.: roads, pipelines) represent areas with extremely low tree density and may be confused as seismic line footprint.
-> Therefore, to avoid this effect, seismic lines surrounding these features may have to be digitized on a smaller scale (1:2000), with more vertices than other input lines (step 3 detailed below).
+> Therefore, to avoid this effect, seismic lines surrounding these features may have to be digitized on a smaller scale (1:2000), with more vertices than other input lines (see step 3 in "Workflow" below).
  - The least-cost path solution incorporated in this tool may occasionally choose to "cut-corners" on windy seismic lines with sparcely vegetated surroundings.
 > This effect is worse if the input lines are too large-scale (e.g.: 1:20,000).
-To avoid this issue such corners may have to be enforced with additional vertices (step 3 below).
+To avoid this issue such corners may have to be enforced with additional vertices (see step 3 in "Workflow" below).
 Note that this effect is expected to be minimal, and may not be reflected in the output polygons even though output lines are affected.

 ## Workflow
  - Step 1: Prepare input raster layers.